aaron-grau/curic/react/projects/synthesizer/README.md

 names of the notes actually played (`notes`).

 + Create a `reducers/tracks_reducer.js` file; import your `TracksConstants`, and `merge` from `lodash/merge`.
 + Initialize a variable `currTrackId` to `0`.
-This variable will be used set track ids and add notes to the newest recording.
+This variable will be used to set track ids and add notes to the newest recording.
 + `export default` your `tracks` reducer.
 + Use the ES6 default arguments syntax to return an empty object as the initial state.
 + Add a `switch` statement and return `state` as the `default` case.